mitsuba-renderer/mitsuba3/docs/src/key_topics/animation.rst

 The four tensors must agree on the number of keyframes.
-Changing it therefore requires writing all four, followed by another call to :py:func:`mitsuba.traverse()` to obtain views of the resized tensors.
+Changing it therefore requires writing all four, followed by another call to :py:func:`mitsuba.traverse()` to obtain the resized tensors.
+An animation must keep at least two keyframes.

-A transformation with a **single keyframe** additionally exposes a plain 4x4 matrix under its parent's name (e.g. ``params['sensor.to_world']``), which keeps existing scripts that update or differentiate static transformations working.
-This matrix takes precedence if written alongside the tensors.
+Objects without animation store their transformation as a plain 4x4 matrix, which :py:func:`mitsuba.traverse()` exposes directly under the parameter name.

 .. code-block:: python

     params['sensor.to_world'] = mi.ScalarTransform4f.translate([0, 0, 1])
     params.update()

+Static objects cannot be turned into animated ones through :py:func:`mitsuba.traverse()`.
+Specify an animation when loading the scene instead.